What is Diverticulitis?

 Not only can being overweight dramatically increase the chances of developing diverticulitis, but it also can add complications to the surgery

 While not the biggest factor, a diet that’s high in animal fat and low in fiber can possibly increase chances of experiencing diverticulitis.

 Treatment for Diverticulitis

 Mild diverticulitis may be cured by changing diets and rest or minor medical treatment like draining the abscess in the colon/abdomen, but more severe cases may require surgery.
-Usually, less than 10% of people with diverticulitis need surgery and can be cured through the help of Dr. Shawn Stevenson.
+Usually, less than 10% of people with diverticulitis need surgery and can be cured through the help of one of our doctors.
 However, severe cases that require surgery may involve:

 - Repeated attacks of diverticulitis

 - Fistula formation between the colon and adjacent organ

 - An infected diverticula that spreads to other parts of the body

 Multiple different surgeries can cure diverticulitis depending on each individual case.
 Usually, a partial colectomy is done to remove the diseased part of the colon and reconnecting the reaming parts.
 In rare cases, multiple surgeries are needed in sequence to cure diverticulitis.

 If you have any questions about the treatment of diverticulitis or to set up an appointment, call our office today at (602) 582-5233